JBowers0921/configure-ad/README.md

 <br />
 <p>
 <p>
  5.b  You will see a small pop up welcome screen (possibly behind the other open screens).
-On that screen, click "OK" and then "OK" again to restart the computer
+On that screen, click "OK" and then "OK" again to restart the computer.
 </p>
 <br />
 <p>